 Diamox should be taken on the day before you start your climb and you should continue until you start to descend.

 So, Should I Take Diamox?

-The decision is yours, but I will honestly advise you to do your own research, speak to a GP and make up your own mind.
+The decision is yours, but I will honestly advise you to do your own research, speak to a GP or your local Travel Clinic and make up your own mind.